-How to apply: Application to attend these parades is via the British Army Website https://qbp.army.mod.uk/
+How to apply: Applications can be made via the British Army website – https://qbp.army.mod.uk/

 The Australian High Commission also have an allocation of tickets to The Queen’s Birthday Parade.
 To enter the ballot for tickets, visit – https://uk.embassy.gov.au/lhlh/EventsRoyal.html

-There are two other parades – these are two dress rehearsals and in 2019 will be reviewed on 25 May by Major General B J Bathurst and the second on 1 June by HRH The Duke of York.
+There are two other parades – these are two dress rehearsals held on Saturday, 30 May by Major General C J Ghika and the second on Saturday, 6 June by HRH The Prince of Wales.
 Both Parades begin at Horse Guards at 10.00am and will finish by 12.25pm.
-Application to attend these parades is via the British Army Website https://qbp.army.mod.uk/ Make your application as soon as possible in the year you wish to attend.
+Application to attend these parades is via the British Army Website https://qbp.army.mod.uk/

 Cost: Varying seat prices – £45, £35, £25 or £20

-Cost: The cost for a single badge for entry to the Royal enclosure in 2018 was £165.
+Cost: The cost for a single badge for entry to the Royal enclosure was £175 in 2019.

-How to apply: If you meet the criteria mentioned above, email the Office of the Agent General (email@example.com) stating your name and guest/s name/s.
-A badge request form will be emailed to you to complete and return to the Royal Enclosure Office.
+How to apply: If you meet the criteria mentioned above, email the Office of the Agent General stating your name and guest/s name.
+A badge request form will be emailed to you to complete and returned to the Royal Enclosure Office.

 Royal Garden Parties

-Date: There are three Royal Garden Parties a year generally held in May and June although dates change annually.
+Date: There are three Royal Garden Parties a year held in May and June, although dates change annually.

 Cost: No charge.

 Apply by: Unfortunately it is too late to apply for 2020 tickets through the Office of the Agent General.
-Applications need to be made before 15 December in the year preceding when you wish to attend.
+Applications need to be made before 15 December in the year preceding.
 Keep this in mind for next year!
 However, the Australian High Commission are currently accepting applications until Monday, 10 February 2020.

-How to apply: You can apply via the Australian High Commission’s web site.
-Final information is usually posted end of January/beginning of February – https://uk.embassy.gov.au/lhlh/EventsRoyal.html
+How to apply: You can apply via the Australian High Commission’s website – https://uk.embassy.gov.au/lhlh/EventsRoyal.html

 What to expect: A fabulous afternoon out and a chance to dress up (there is a strict dress code).
 Men can wear morning dress or uniform, but the majority wear a dark suit.
 Women are required to wear a day dress with hat or relevant uniform.
 Sandwiches, without crusts, will be served in the marquee along with pastries and cups of tea served in china cups.
 Ice cream from the Prince of Wales’ Duchy is amazing and is a must try – this is served later in the afternoon.
 Her Majesty and members of the Royal Family will make their appearance and walk along a roped off walkway and chat to the crowds.
 If you are lucky you will be singled out by one of the Royal Equerry’s and introduced to The Queen.